hCaptcha/react-hcaptcha/README.md

 hCaptcha Component Library for ReactJS.

-[hCaptcha](https://www.hcaptcha.com) is a drop-replacement for reCAPTCHA that protects user privacy, rewards websites, and helps companies get their data labeled.
+[hCaptcha](https://www.hcaptcha.com) is a drop-replacement for reCAPTCHA that protects user privacy.

 Sign up at [hCaptcha](https://www.hcaptcha.com) to get your sitekey today. **You need a sitekey to use this library.**

+*Also compatible with Preact.*

 1. [Installation](#installation)
 2. [References](#references)